Should I Put Tap Water in My Car’s Radiator? A must Read

 Secondly, It is important to check your car’s coolant/antifreeze levels regularly.
 This can easily be done with a dipstick.
 You should look for the manufacturer’s recommendation on how often to check your coolant/antifreeze and add more as needed.

 It’s important to use the correct type of coolant/antifreeze for your car.
-Check your owner’s manual or ask your mechanic for advice.
+I would recommend using Mopar 10 Year/150,000 Mile Coolant 50/50 Premixed coolant.

 3. Flush the radiator system and add fresh coolant/antifreeze when needed